 - You travel to a conference for your profession and pay for food along the way and during the conference.
 50% write-off

 - You travel to a business conference and while there take out a customer of yours, discuss business and close a deal.
-Your meal is a 50% write-off.
-The expense to take your customer out to dinner should be tracked separately and we expect it to also be a 50% write-off.
+50% write-off.

 - You pay for a required employee meeting at the office and discuss business operations.
 50% write-off

 - You go out to lunch with an employee for their birthday and flip the tab- Should be tracked separately and we expect it to also be a 50% write-off.

 - You and your board of directors, or board of advisors for your business travel to a location outside of a normal commute for a quarterly or annual meeting in which you take notes and have a business discussion.
 50% write-off

 - You take a prospect golfing, to a spa, or baseball game, have lunch during or after, talk business and close their future business with your company.
-No write-off for the meals or activities
+No write-off for the activities, but meals paid for separately are 50% write-off

 - You own a restaurant or convenience store or farmers market and sell food, products or prepared meals.
 All food is a 100% deduction as a cost of goods sold.

 - You hold an event and charge attendees for a conference, training or experience that includes the meal as part of their registration.
 100% write-off

 - You hold an open house, event or presentation free to the public, and provide snacks, drinks, and food for the attendees.
 100% write-off.

 Bottom line, even with these major tax-law changes, dining and or event and office food can add up to be a significant expense on your books.
 Keep good track of your food expenses and keep several categories in your QuickBooks.
 It’s not a big deal to do so and it will give you an important opportunity for a discussion at tax-prep time.